 To prevent future charger port problems, some preventive measures need to be adopted.
 Here are efficient ways to ensure long service life for your charging port and functional devices:

+- Be Mindful of Environmental Factors: Use your device at a safe distance from water and humidity since moisture can be corrosive to the charging port.
+Extreme temperatures also affect battery performance and reduce charging efficiency.
+Do not expose your device to heat or extreme cold.
 Implementation of these measures above has heavily reduced the cases to happen with your recharger ports.
 As a whole, most devices are still in good health as usual.

 Conclusion